ydkmlt84/Maintainerr_docs/docs/Installation.md

 docker pull ghcr.io/jorenn92/maintainerr:latest
 ```

-Finally, run the container with the same parameters you originally used to create the container.
+Finally, run the container with the same parameters you originally used to create/start the container.

 You may alternatively use a third-party updating mechanism, such as [Watchtower](https://github.com/containrrr/watchtower), to keep Maintainerr up-to-date automatically.